allaisandrea/allaisandrea.github.io/pages/diffusion/index.md

    flow ODE is introduced.

 1. <b>Lipman <i>et al.</i> (2023), Flow Matching for Generative Modeling</b>.
-   In this paper they arrive to the probability flow ODE through a fairly original path, but their method is entirely equivalent to chosing $$\alpha_t = 1 - t$$ and $$\sigma_t = t$$.
+   This paper presents a fairly original derivation of the probability flow ODE and the score-matching objective.
+The paper is a bit ambiguous on the extent to which their method differs from previous literature.
+The method is in fact entirely equivalent to chosing a linear form for $$\alpha_t$$ and $$\sigma_t$$.
 This choice differs from most of the literature, and they claim it yields better FID on ImageNet.
-Their training objective is also essentially equivalent to score matching, but they claim that their particular choice of $$\alpha$$ and $$\sigma$$ makes for an easier optimization.
+The training objective is also essentially equivalent to denoising score matching, except that it includes the entire RHS of the flow ODE, instead of just the score.
+This choice of schedule and objective supposedly makes for an easier optimization.